MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Add data annotations to a model.
+1. Add display and edit data annotations to a model.

-2. Complete the Index display view.
+2. Update an action to return FileContentResult.

+3. Add Display Helpers.

+4. Add Form Helpers.

+5. Add Editor Helpers.

+6. Run the application.

 #### Task 1: Add display and edit data annotations to a model.